 Make sure your baskets are brimming with local goods.

 Don’t feel like assembling your own?
-Uptown on Main and The Gourmet Shop both boast a strong basket game, so just leave it to the pros and it’ll be our little secret.
+The Gourmet Shop both boast a strong basket game, so just leave it to the pros and it’ll be our little secret.